History of religion

 The history of religion is the written record of human religious feelings, thoughts, and ideas.
 This period of religious history begins with the invention of writing about 5,200 years ago (3200 BCE).
 The prehistory of religion involves the study of religious beliefs that existed prior to the advent of written records.
 One can also study comparative religious chronology through a timeline of religion, or the interrelationships and historical diversification of religious ideologies through the use of evolutionary philosophy and broad comparativism.
 Writing played a major role in standardizing religious texts regardless of time or location and making easier the memorization of prayers and divine rules.

 The concept of "religion" was formed in the 16th and 17th centuries.
 Sacred texts like the Bible, the Quran, and others did not have a word or even a concept of religion in the original languages and neither did the people or the cultures in which these sacred texts were written.
+Many cultures around the world today and in the past lack concepts or reject distinctions between the natural and supernatural.

 The word religion as used in the 21st century does not have an obvious pre-colonial translation into non-European languages.
 The anthropologist Daniel Dubuisson writes that "what the West and the history of religions in its wake have objectified under the name 'religion' is ... something quite unique, which could be appropriate only to itself and its own history".